-Click New Chapter to create an empty one called Title page.
+Click New Chapter to create an empty one called "Title page".
 Remove the chapter called Cover.
-Drag and drop the chapters so as to sort out your report as following: Title page; Surface levelness; Surface Flatness; Slope Analysis.
+Drag and drop the chapters so as to sort out your report as the following: Title page; Surface levelness; Surface Flatness; Slope Analysis.

 - 1. Choose a portrait orientation inside the layout panel.
 Apply header and footer for all the pages. - 2.
-Add your company logo in the header top left cell: import your logo using the plus icon in front of Environnment data (data panel).
-Then, insert it in the top left cell. - 3.
-In the header top right cell: add the current date by dragging and dropping from the data panel an automatic value.
+In the header, keep only two cells. - 3.
+Add your company logo in the header left cell: import your logo double clicking the Company logo icon in Environment data (data panel).
+Then, insert it in the left cell. - 4.
+In the header right cell, clear the content.
+Then, add the current date by dragging and dropping from the data panel an automatic value.
 Repeat the same workflow for the customer name and the filename.
-Align these texts to the right using the text toolbar. - 4.
+Align these texts to the right using the text toolbar. - 5.
 In the footer: keep one cell, add the current page and the total page.
-Align center these texts using the text toolbar. - 5.
+Align center these texts using the text toolbar. - 6.
 In the body area: keep one cell, transform the cell into a text area and write the title report "Surface Analysis".
-Format it using an appropriate style. - 6.
-Add a cell below and insert the levelness viewset in 3D Mode. - 7.
-In other chapters: add a cell containing the chapter title, format the texts. - 8.
+Format it using an appropriate style. - 7.
+Add a cell below and insert the levelness viewset in 3D Mode. - 8.
+In other chapters: add a cell containing the chapter title, format the texts. - 9.
 Modify 2D scenes so as to set the scale to 1:1000.
-Choose to display the grid. - 9.
-Optionnaly, export the chapters as new templates using ... icon. - 10.
-Finally, click on To PDF to generate the report.
+Choose to display the grid. - 10.
+Optionally, export the chapters as new templates using ... icon.

+11. Finally, click on To PDF to generate the report.

-102 Report
+104 Report